Module 5: Analyzing and segmenting feedback

 Here’s a caution for you admins: any change in this setting will appear to every user who has access to the project.
 If a Standard user selects 90 days, all users (Admins and Limited users alike) will see the same 90-day results as they refresh their Dashboard.

-But wait, there’s more: In one go, an altered time window also changes the metric time window for the Trends page.
-Given the implications, changes to the Time Window should be orchestrated by project stakeholders.
+But wait, there’s more: In one go, an altered time window also changes the metrics on the Trends page.
+Given the implications, changes to the Time Window should be orchestrated by a project’s stakeholders.

 Next to the Metric Score and Time window is the Smileys bar, despite the curmudgeon to the right with that red scowling face (it’s a bar with attitude).
 The term Smileys Bar doesn’t always apply literally.
 For Thumbs surveys you’ll see the classic gladiatorial thumbs up and thumbs down—a very definitive judgment.
 To say the obvious, 5-star surveys show stars; so it could easily be called “The Stars Bar” (which sounds like a jazz club in Miami).